 Here everyone is a friend and relies on it.
 So do I!
 Because if I need something I go to my mate, as no one does favours for anyone but his mates.
 And when my mate comes to me he gets priority over anyone else, even if what someone else wants is more important or more urgent [for the plant].
-I have to think of who I'll go to next.22 it is not possible to predict actual behaviour even through the most differentiated understanding of motives, taking into consideration behaviour motives as well as interests.
+I have to think of who I'll go to next.

+According to Hungarian and foreign research into workers' behaviour, it is not possible to predict actual behaviour even through the most differentiated understanding of motives, taking into consideration behaviour motives as well as interests.
 This is because organizational relations do not ensure uniform conditions for the realization of perceived interests.